Amber Wisner

-Amber Jean Wisner (born January 23, 1991) is an American professional soccer player who plays as a defender for USL Super League club Dallas Trinity.
-She has previously played for Adelaide United, the Houston Dash, OL Reign, the Washington Spirit, the Portland Thorns, Bayern Munich, and the Vancouver Whitecaps.
-She won two NCAA championships with the North Carolina Tar Heels.
+Amber Jean Wisner (born January 23, 1991) is an American former professional soccer player who had a 14-year career in the National Women's Soccer League (NWSL), USL Super League, Frauen-Bundesliga, and W-League.

+Wisner played college soccer for North Carolina Tar Heels, winning two national championships (2009 and 2012).
+She was drafted by the Portland Thorns in the third round of the 2013 NWSL College Draft, but started her professional career with Bayern Munich in Germany.
+After joining the Thorns for 2014, she returned to Bayern on loan and helped them win their first Bundesliga title.
+She was traded to the Seattle Reign in 2015, winning the NWSL Shield, before another trade to the Houston Dash the following year.

+With the Dash, Wisner completed three consecutive iron woman seasons (2017–2019) and set the NWSL record for consecutive minutes played, being named the club's MVP in 2017.
+She also played on loan for W-League club Adelaide United and was their Player of the Year in 2019.
+She returned to the Reign in 2020, then signed with the Washington Spirit two years later.
+She became the inaugural captain of USL Super League club Dallas Trinity in 2024, where she retired after two iron woman seasons.

-Wisner represented the United States on numerous youth national teams and earned one cap with the senior national team.
+Wisner represented the United States on numerous youth national teams, winning silver at the 2008 FIFA U-17 Women's World Cup and appearing at the 2010 FIFA U-20 Women's World Cup.
+She earned one cap with the senior national team in 2013.

 Early life

 Born in Evansville, Indiana, and raised in New Hope, Pennsylvania, Wisner attended The Pennington School in New Jersey.
 She scored 62 goals and had 30 assists during her first three years for a total of 154 points.
 She did not play as a senior due to a knee injury and National Team commitments.
 Wisner was named first-team All-County and a Parade Magazine All-America as a junior after she helped the team finish the 2008 season undefeated at 18–0, winning its sixth straight Prep-A state championship and its third MCT Championship in five years.
 Pennington was ranked by the NSCAA and ESPN Rise as the number one team in the nation the same year.
 Wisner was awarded the 2008 NSCAA Girls' Scholar Athlete of the Year Award and was ranked by ESPN Rise as the number one recruit in the nation in 2009.